-The Cosori Air Fryer is 5.8 quarts.
+The Cosori Air Fryer comes with a 5.8-quart square basket.
 This is enough to feed about 3-4 people in a family.

 How Powerful is the Air Fryer?